flaviofrancisco/udagram/readme.md

 **IMPORTANT**

-**Before you start setting up your environment there is a small tweak that I left and need to be re-factored.
-The files in the folder: udagram-ui\src\environments must be updated accordingly with your environment and set up: environment.ts and environment.prod.ts **
+Before you start setting up your environment there is a small tweak that I left and need to be re-factored.
+The files in the folder: udagram-ui\src\environments must be updated accordingly with your environment and set up: environment.ts and environment.prod.ts.

 ```
 export const environment = {